Bail

 • the conduct of the accused towards any victim of the offence or any family member after the offence: s 18(1)(n)

-• for a serious offence, the view of any victim or any family member of the victim (if available) in assessing if the accused could endanger the safety of victims, individuals or the community: s 18(1)(o)
+• for a serious offence or a domestic violence offence (see s 4(1)) against an intimate partner, the view of any victim or any family member of the victim (if available) in assessing if the accused could endanger the safety of victims, individuals or the community: s 18(1)(o)

 • the bail conditions that could be reasonably imposed to address bail concerns: s 18(1)(p).